stdonnelly/ats-tracking-system/README.md

 #### MySQL

 Using the argument `--features repository/mysql` when compiling will cause the application to use MySQL instead of SQLite for the database.
 This means that the `ats-tracking.db3` file will not be used, but a connection to a MySQL server will be required.
-Additionally, both executables will require a file named `.env` in the same directory or a parent directory as the executable.
-The .env file should define the following environment variables:

-- DB_DATABASE
-- DB_USER
-- DB_PASSWORD
-- DB_HOST
-- DB_PORT

-Additionally, they expect the user given by `DB_USER` to have read/write access to a table named `job_applications`, who's schema is defined in [db_config.sql](setup_scripts/db_config.sql).
+The connection must be to a database that contains the `job_applications` table, and a user that has DELETE, INSERT, SELECT, and UPDATE permissions to that table.
+The schema for that table is in [db_config.sql](setup_scripts/db_config.sql).

+The following environment variables are used by the MySQL version of the ATS tracking system.
+They can either be defined as environment variables, or in a file named ".env" in the same folder as the executable (or a parent folder).

+- DB_DATABASE: The name of the database to be used by ats-tracking
+- DB_USER: The username for ats-tracking to use for database access
+- DB_PASSWORD: The password for ats-tracking to use for database access
+- DB_HOST: Optional - The hostname or IP address of the database.
+Defaults to `127.0.0.1`
+- DB_PORT: Optional - The port of the database.
+Defaults to `3306`

+#### Optimization

+The `--release` argument is not necessary.
+It just makes the compiled application run a bit faster.
+See [Profiles - The Cargo Book](https://doc.rust-lang.org/cargo/reference/profiles.html) for more information.

 #### Only compiling one executable